Skip to content

 prod environment selected in environment menu

-Click the Yes, Run prod button to proceed, and the run plan interface will appear:
+Click the green Plan button to open the run plan interface:

 prod environment plan pane